Umayyad architecture: Characteristics

 The Umayyads adopted the construction techniques of Byzantine architecture and Sasanian architecture.
 The reuse of elements from classical Roman and Byzantine art was particularly evident because political power and patronage was centered in Syria, formerly part of the Byzantine (Eastern Roman) Empire.
 Almost all monuments from the Umayyad period that have survived are in Syria and Palestine.
 They also often re-used existing buildings.
 There was some innovation in decoration and in types of building.
 A significant amount of experimentation occurred as Umayyad patrons recruited craftsmen from across the empire and architects were allowed, or even encouraged, to mix elements from different artistic traditions and to disregard traditional conventions and restraints.

 Most buildings in Syria were of high quality ashlar masonry, using large tightly-joined blocks, sometimes with carving on the facade.
 Stone barrel vaults were only used to roof small spans.
 Wooden roofs were used for larger spans, with the wood in Syria brought from the forests of Lebanon.
 These roofs usually had shallow pitches and rested on wooden trusses.
 Wooden domes were constructed for Al-Aqsa Mosque and the Dome of the Rock, both in Jerusalem.
 Baked brick and mud brick were used in Mesopotamia, due to lack of stone.
 Where brick was used in Syria, the work was in the finer Mesopotamian style rather than the more crude Byzantine style.

 Umayyad architecture is distinguished by the extent and variety of decoration, including mosaics, wall painting, sculpture and carved reliefs with Islamic motifs.
 The Umayyads used local workers and architects.
 Some of their buildings cannot be distinguished from those of the previous regime.
 However, in many cases eastern and western elements were combined to give a distinctive new Islamic style.
-For example, the walls at Qasr Mshatta are built from cut stone in the Syrian manner, the vaults are Mesopotamian in design and Coptic and Byzantine elements appear in the decorative carving.
+For example, the walls at Qasr Al-Mushatta are built from cut stone in the Syrian manner, the vaults are Mesopotamian in design and Coptic and Byzantine elements appear in the decorative carving.
 While figural scenes were notably present in monuments like Qusayr 'Amra, non-figural decoration and more abstract scenes became highly favoured, especially in religious architecture.
 The horseshoe arch appears for the first time in Umayyad architecture, later to evolve to its most advanced form in al-Andalus.

+The Umayyad period represents the high point of mosaic art in Islamic architecture.
+Mosaics, composed of glass tesserae, were used to decorate the mosques of Al-Aqsa, Damascus, Medina, Mecca, Aleppo, and possibly Fustat.
+Added together, these mosaics would cover around 22,000 m2.
+The most important examples are the mosaics in the Umayyad Mosque in Damascus and the Dome of Rock in Jerusalem, which survive to this day.
+Those in Damascus feature depictions of trees and palaces in a late antique style, while the mosaics in Medina (no longer extant) were reported to contain similar images.